heuperman/mocking-external-dependencies/README.md

 4. You should now have a failing test, but it's not quite complete.
 You'll need to double the Twilio client in order to write the tests we require for TDD.
 Create a double of the `twilio_client`, update your `Greeter` tests so that this mock is injected into the `Greeter` class (this will break your passing test).

 5. Update the `Greeter` class to take the injected `twilio_client`.

-Now you have a `twilio_client` double available, you can write the tests that will drive the development of sending a text message.
+>Now you have a `twilio_client` double available, you can write the tests that will drive the development of sending a text message.
 The domain model indicates that the `Greeter` will call two methods on the `twilio_client`, let's mock these interactions one at a time, using `allow` in Rspec:
 ```
 allow(double).to receive(:method_name).with(args).and_return(return_value)
 ```
->Hint: the .with and .and_return methods are optional

 6. Allow the `twilio_client` to receive the `messages` method and return a new double, `messages_client`
 >Question: Why does the messages method need to return another double?